What’s in Season – March Produce and Recipes

 View Recipe

-Chard – Swiss Chard is a superfood when it comes to leafy greens as it’s packed full of Vitamin C. If you don’t like spinach, this is perfect as a healthy sautéed side dish, added to soups or turned into delicious stuffed leaves.
+Chard – Swiss Chard is a superfood when it comes to leafy greens as it’s packed full of Vitamin C. If you don’t like spinach, sautéed Swiss chard is the perfect healthy side dish.
+You can also make stuffed Swiss chard rolls or lentil and chard soup.

 Square Swiss Chard